ITensor/website/docs/conventions.md

           return sqrt(-x);
       }</code>

-##Functions##

-* Non-const reference or pointer arguments to a function always come after const reference or regular (copying) function arguments.
-  The only exception is for arguments with default values which must come last.

-* The return type of a function appears at the beginning of the line preceding the function name:
+* The return type of functions and class methods appears at the beginning of the line preceding the function name:

   <code>
   Real
-  calculateSomething(const ITensor& A, const ITensor& B); </code> Other keywords such as `friend` or `inline` should come after the return type unless disallowed by the compiler.
+  calculateSomething(const ITensor& A, const ITensor& B); </code> Other keywords such as `friend` or `inline` should come after the return type unless disallowed by the compiler (such as when the return type is a reference).

+##Functions##

+* The preferred order of function arguments is:
+    * Regular (copying, such as `int j`) and const reference (such as `const MPO& H`) arguments.
+    * Non-const reference or pointer arguments.
+    * Arguments with defaults (which must come last anyway).

 ##Operators##

-* Single-site operators are tensors with one unprimed Site index `S` and one primed Site Index `S'`.
+* Single-site operator tensors have one unprimed Site index `S` and one primed Site Index `S'`.
-  For the case of IQIndices, IQIndex `S` has an In Arrow and `S'` an Out Arrow.
+  For IQTensor operators, IQIndex `S` has an In Arrow and `S'` an Out Arrow.

-* Each site tensor of an matrix product operators (MPO) follows the same Site-index convention as single-site operators.
+* Each tensor of a matrix product operator (MPO) follows the same conventions as single-site operators.

 </br>